 Bottom Line

 Raw Bluetooth range specs matter less than most buyers expect.
-AirTag 2 wins on UWB precision at 18m, and its Find My network is the densest single-ecosystem network for item recovery.
-Pebblebee Clip 5 has the longest detection radius and taps both major crowd networks simultaneously -- the best choice for travelers or mixed-OS households.
-Tile Pro delivers 37m outdoor range and a 90dB speaker, but its smaller Tile Network increasingly limits recovery odds against AirTag and Pebblebee.
+AirTag 2 wins on UWB precision with its 50% range increase over Gen 1, and its Find My network is the densest single-ecosystem network.
+Pebblebee Clip 5 has the longest detection radius and taps both major crowd networks -- the best choice for travelers or mixed-OS households.
+Tile Pro delivers solid outdoor range and a 110dB speaker, but its smaller Tile Network limits recovery odds.

 FAQ